techyian/techyian.github.io/_posts/2020-03-02-aspnetcore-breadcrumbs.md

 Above is the main method which will be used to configure your breadcrumb trail.
 You can see here that we're first adding an initial entry to our list of breadcrumbs which is the "Home Page".

-The next stage of the process is to determine if the request's path has a value and if so, we want to extract each part of that path so we can build up our trail.
+The next stage of the process is to determine if the request's path has a value, and if so, we want to extract each part of that path so we can build up our trail.
 On each iteration of the path members, we want to determine if that member is the name of a MVC Controller class and it has a default Index endpoint (a controller with an Index endpoint can be accessed by using the controller's name in a URL without explicitly having to reference the Index endpoint).

 If the path member we're processing isn't the name of a controller class, we want to determine if it is the name of an endpoint on the previous path member - if it is, it gets added to the breadcrumb trail.